GetSomeRest/library-javascript-view-and-data-toolkit/README.md

 - view-and-data-client-v1.js (for OSS API v1)
 - view-and-data-client-v2.js (for OSS API v2 - not available publicly yet)

     Provides a high-level wrapper to work with the View & Data REST API:

     - Check existence of a bucket/Retrieve details of bucket
     - Create new bucket
     - Upload a file to bucket
     - Register file for translation
     - Check translation progress
     - Retrieve viewable details

-##Viewer.js
+- viewer.js

 Provides a high-level wrapper to work with the viewer client-side JavaScript API

+##Installation

+bower install view-and-data-toolkit

 ##Dependencies